Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Address-Security.md

 ## Security Code Verification

-To receive the specific response, you must pass a specific 3 or 4 digit (AMEX) security code from the table below.
+To receive a specific `securityCodeMatch` response, pass the specific 3 or 4 digit (AMEX) `securityCode` from the table below.

 <!--
 Will our system automatically submit the void on the test card or will the merchant have to manually void the transaction?